 This view is supported by academic research.
-In their book Modern Portfolio Theory and Investment Analysis, Ed Elton and Martin Gruber analyse the correlation structure of security returns.
+In their book Modern Portfolio Theory and Investment Analysis, Ed Elton and Martin Gruber analyse the analyse the correlation of different equity returns.
 Their work suggests that, in a hypothetical equally-weighted portfolio, the benefits of further diversification are small once you get beyond around 25 positions.